Spotlight On Reinvention – Rethinking Marketing

 - Assumes that greater than 50% of all firms “underutilize” knowledge as to putatively obstruct customer information from circulating throughout the organization.
 See “The article fails to supply a representative population sample.”

-- Again, article assumes traditional marketing department fails to employ automatically a customer-cultivating system in concluding that it “must be reconfigured.”
+- Again, the article assumes the traditional marketing department fails to employ automatically a customer-cultivating system in concluding that it “must be reconfigured.”
 See pg.
 5, under “Reimagining the Marketing Department.”

 - Assumes the inexistence of any need for reconfiguration because it may already employ an ideally customer-oriented system.
 See